Rick Jones (character)

-Rick Jones is a fictional character appearing in American comic books published by Marvel Comics.
-Rick has been a sidekick and friend to The Hulk, Captain America, Mar-Vell / Captain Marvel, Rom the Spaceknight, and Genis-Vell / Captain Marvel.
+Richard Milhouse "Rick" Jones is a character appearing in American comic books published by Marvel Comics.
+The character has been depicted as a sidekick and friend to the Hulk, Captain America, Mar-Vell / Captain Marvel, Rom the Space Knight, and Genis-Vell / Captain Marvel.

-The character has been an active participant in many significant Marvel Universe story lines including the Kree-Skrull War and the Destiny War.
-He later acquired powers, causing his learning capabilities to be greatly increased.
-He decided to direct his new ability towards communications technology, and ended up becoming a hacktivist known as the Whisperer.
+The character has been an active participant in many significant Marvel storylines, including the Kree–Skrull War and the Destiny War.
+Rick has acquired superpowers on numerous occasions: he was briefly transformed into a version of the Hulk in a 1986 story arc and became A-Bomb, a gamma mutate resembling a blue version of the Abomination, after being experimented on by the Intelligencia in Hulk (vol. 2).
+Rick later becomes a hacktivist after Doc Green, an alternate persona of Bruce Banner, removes his powers.

+Rick Jones has been adapted into various media outside comics, primarily in association with the Hulk.
+Luke Perry voiced Rick in the animated series The Incredible Hulk (1996), which adapted his time as Hulk in the comics.
+Seth Green voiced Rick as A-Bomb in the animated series Hulk and the Agents of S.M.A.S.H.
+(2013), where he is depicted as a member of the eponymous team.
+Green reprised the role in the Ultimate Spider-Man episode "Return to the Spider-Verse" (2016), voicing a version of Rick from the Marvel Noir universe.

 Publication history

-Rick Jones was created in 1962 by Stan Lee and Jack Kirby and first appeared in Hulk #1 (May 1962).
+Rick Jones first appeared in Hulk #1 (May 1962), and was created by Stan Lee and Jack Kirby.
+His A-Bomb identity first appeared in Hulk (vol. 2) #2 (February 2008), and was created by writer Jeph Loeb and artist Ed McGuinness.

 Fictional character biography

 Rick Jones was born in Scarsdale, Arizona.
 He lost his parents at a young age and grew up in an orphanage.
-Later, he accepts a dare to drive out to a bomb testing ground in New Mexico.
-As luck would have it, the gamma bomb designed by Dr. Robert Bruce Banner is being tested.
-Banner pushes Rick into a protective trench saving his life, but absorbing the gamma rays that transform Banner into the Hulk.
-Rick thus becomes the sole confidant of the Hulk's true identity.
+Later, he accepted a dare to drive out to a testing ground in New Mexico as the gamma bomb designed by Bruce Banner was being tested.
+Banner pushed Rick into a protective trench, saving his life, but absorbing the gamma rays that transform Banner into the Hulk.
+Rick thus became the sole confidant of the Hulk's identity.